ninchistudios/musicproduction/end-to-end-checklist.md

 * Consider a light High Pass Filter on every track to remove mud.
 If you can notice the effect thinning the mix, it's too much.
 * EQ in mono to better separate frequencies.
 Not everyone will listen in stereo.
 * Cut (subtractive EQ) rather than boost.
 Removes rather than boosts noise and adds headroom.
 Forces you to remove the bad rather than masking the bad with louder goods.
+* The "pain frequency" at 2k sounds great in the mix but can be uncomfortable for listeners.
+This is the range for vocal intelligibility - cut 2k from midrange instruments to leave room for vocals.

 ## Mastering